dirkakrid/Junos-PyEZ-Practice/README.md

-junos-ez-practice
+Junos PyEZ Practice
 =================

-This is just practice with the Junos EZ python libraries.
+This is just personal practice using the Junos PyEZ python libraries.
+This requires the PyEZ libraries to be installed on your local system according to the PyEZ Developer's Guide. http://www.juniper.net/techpubs/en_US/junos-pyez1.0/information-products/pathway-pages/junos-pyez-developer-guide.pdf